HigherOrderCO/Bend/docs/syntax.md

 'a'
 ```

-A Character literal is surrounded with `'`.
-It is desugared as an u24 number.
+A Character is surrounded with `'`.
+Accepts unicode characters, unicode escapes in the form '\u{hex value}' and is desugared to the unicode codepoint as an `u24`.

+Only supports unicode codepoints up to `0xFFFFFF`.

 ### String Literal